instructlab/community/CONTRIBUTOR_ROLES.md

 This document outlines a core number of contributor roles for InstructLab projects, such as _Member_, _Triager_, and _Maintainer_.
 An _Oversight Committee_ also serves to supervise the overall InstructLab project and its health.
 Using transparent criteria, the journey between roles is based on individual participation.

 Criteria will be reevaluated periodically to ensure that we can meet the needs of each project with the resources available to contribute.
 Each individual project may add to or change these criteria as necessary.
 Additional roles may also be added as required.
 Additional roles will be detailed in a _Contributor Roles_ file in the respective repository when necessary.
+If no _Contributor Roles_ file exists in a repository, it is assumed to follow the scheme outlined here.

 Contributor roles are per-project.
 For example, being a Maintainer for the `ilab` CLI repository does not guarantee that you will have Maintainer rights for the taxonomy repository.
 Where applicable for InstructLab overall, contributor status is equal to the highest status that they have on any project.